Crossbones (character)

 Powers and abilities

 An expert combatant trained in warfare, Crossbones is an accomplished military tactician, and is thus able to formulate strategies on the battlefield.
 He also has extensive training in martial arts, street-fighting, marksmanship, and various forms of hand-to-hand combat.
-He once served as a student at the Taskmaster's school for criminals before becoming an instructor there himself.[volume & issue needed] Physically, Crossbones is tall and well built, but moves with an athletic grace uncommon for a man of his bulk.
+He once served as a student at the Taskmaster's school for criminals before becoming an instructor there himself.[volume and issue needed] Physically, Crossbones is tall and well built, but moves with an athletic grace uncommon for a man of his bulk.
 In addition, he is proficient in the use of various weapons, such as guns, bows, and throwing knives.
 One of Crossbones' primary weapons are spring-loaded stiletto blades housed in his gauntlets.
-He also has experience with torture and brainwashing, having effectively "reprogrammed" Sin,[volume & issue needed] and nearly so with Diamondback.[volume & issue needed]
+He also has experience with torture and brainwashing, having effectively "reprogrammed" Sin,[volume and issue needed] and nearly so with Diamondback.[volume and issue needed]

 Other versions